tzaffi/streamlit-cdk-fargate/README.md

 ## The Amazing Power of CDK

-You can see from the resources [output at the bottom](#resources-that-cdk-configured-and-stood-up), that those 20 lines delivered quite a punch.
+You can see from the [resources output](#resources-that-cdk-configured-and-stood-up), that those 20 lines delivered quite a punch.
 In particular, the following resources were all stood up and configured:
 * EC2:
   * VPC
   * Subnet